adismule/appleClone/README.md

 # appleClone
 Introduction to git (Evangadi class)
-## howt to setup appleClone repo on your local
+## how to setup appleClone repo on your local
 -